The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 Pain or discomfort under your left ribs can arise from various causes linked to these organs:

-- Gastritis or Ulcers: Inflammation or sores in stomach lining cause burning sensations.
+- Gastritis or Ulcers: Inflammation or sores in the stomach lining cause burning sensations.

-- Splenic Injury or Enlargement: Trauma or infection can enlarge spleen causing sharp pain.
+- Splenic Injury or Enlargement: Trauma, infection, or certain blood conditions can enlarge the spleen or make it painful.

-- Pancreatitis: Inflammation of pancreas leads to severe abdominal pain radiating backward.
+- Pancreatitis: Inflammation of the pancreas can lead to severe upper abdominal pain radiating backward.

-- Colonic Disorders: Gas buildup or colitis near splenic flexure may cause cramping.
+- Colonic Disorders: Gas buildup, constipation, IBS, or colitis near the splenic flexure may cause cramping.

-Since symptoms often overlap between these conditions, pinpointing exact causes requires medical evaluation including imaging studies like ultrasound or CT scans.
+Since symptoms often overlap between these conditions, pinpointing exact causes requires medical evaluation including physical examination and, when needed, imaging studies like ultrasound or CT scans.
+Cleveland Clinic notes that upper left side pain may involve the pancreas, spleen, stomach, kidney, or colon, which is why persistent or severe pain should not be guessed at casually.

 Anatomical Table: Key Organs Under Left Ribs